harunaltunhr/class-repo-template/.github/ISSUE_TEMPLATE/wednesday-check-in.md

 ---
 name: Wednesday Check-In
 about: A template issue for wednesday check-ins
-title: 'Your Name: module, week'
+title: 'Your Name: module, week, check-in'
 labels: ''
 assignees: ''